Lonnie Zamora incident: Investigations and explanations

 Zamora's claims were investigated by Project Blue Book and ufologists, and have been reported in the popular press.
 Several explanations have been presented.
 UFO skeptic Steuart Campbell has suggested that everything seen and heard by Zamora and fellow witnesses was "almost certainly" a mirage of the star Canopus.
 It has also been suggested Zamora witnessed the testing of a lunar landing device by personnel from the White Sands Missile Range.

 Skeptic Robert Sheaffer suggested that the incident was a hoax perpetrated by students at New Mexico Tech.
 Then-president of New Mexico Tech Stirling Colgate supported this theory, and wrote that the object observed by Zamora was: "A candle in a balloon.
 Not sophisticated."

-Skeptic Philip J. Klass, who visited Socorro several years after the incident, claimed that the entire event was part of a conspiracy plot by the municipal government to increase tourism.
+Skeptic Philip J. Klass, who visited Socorro several years after the incident, claimed that the entire event was part of a plan by the municipal government to increase tourism.

 Aftermath

-In 1966 the president of the Socorro County's Chamber of Commerce, Paul Ridings, proposed developing the site of Zamora’s claimed UFO encounter to make it more accessible to tourists.
-Consequently stone walkways and steps were built into the arroyo from the mesa top, with a rock walkway circling the supposed landing site that included some wooden benches.
-However these were built approximately a quarter mile from the actual site of Zamora’s alleged sighting due to local rumors that the original site was contaminated by radioactivity.
-In 2012 Socorro city officials Ravi Bhasker and Pat Salome commissioned local artist Erika Burleigh to paint a mural on a spillway facing Park Street to commemorate Zamora's alleged UFO sighting.
+In 1966, the president of the Socorro County's Chamber of Commerce, Paul Ridings, proposed developing the site of Zamora’s claimed UFO encounter to make it more accessible to tourists.
+Consequently, stone walkways and steps were built into the arroyo from the mesa top, with a rock walkway circling the supposed landing site that included some wooden benches.
+However these were built approximately a quarter mile (.25 mi) from the actual site of Zamora’s alleged sighting, due to local rumors that the original site was contaminated by radioactivity.
+In 2012, Socorro city officials Ravi Bhasker and Pat Salome commissioned local artist Erika Burleigh to paint a mural on a spillway facing Park Street to commemorate Zamora's alleged UFO sighting.
 Zamora died on November 2, 2009, in Socorro; he was 76 years old.